Ed Bishop: Career

 Bishop appeared in various film and television projects created by producer Gerry Anderson.
 He provided narration, in addition to the voice of Captain Blue, for Anderson's Supermarionation puppet series, Captain Scarlet and the Mysterons (1967), and appeared in Anderson's science-fiction film Doppelgänger (1969).
-Perhaps his most prominent screen role was that of Commander Ed Straker in Anderson's science-fiction series UFO (1970–71).
+His most prominent screen role was that of Ed Straker in Anderson's science-fiction series UFO (1970–71).
 Bishop's dark hair was initially dyed blond for the role, though he eventually wore a blond wig instead.

 In later years, he appeared in films such as Twilight's Last Gleaming, Saturn 3, Silver Dream Racer, and The Lords of Discipline.
 He provided vocal work for the 1974 animated TV series of Star Trek, and appeared as Lieutenant Colonel Harrity in the final episode of the British World War II prisoner-of-war drama Colditz.
 In the 1980s, he made several appearances on The Kenny Everett Television Show, Whoops Apocalypse (he also appeared in the subsequent film), and had a role in the children's television series Chocky's Children.

 On radio in 1977 and 1978, Bishop played the private eye Philip Marlowe in The BBC Presents: Philip Marlowe, adaptations of Raymond Chandler's stories for the BBC.
 The last of these, Farewell, My Lovely, was produced almost a decade after the others, as the rights had previously been unavailable.

 He continued to act on film, TV and radio, usually in British and European productions, and was a frequent guest at science fiction conventions.
-He and fellow Anderson actor Shane Rimmer (a Canadian actor who often worked in the UK) joked about how frequently their professional paths crossed and termed themselves "Rent-a-yank".
+He and fellow Anderson actor Shane Rimmer (a Canadian actor who often worked in the UK) joked about how frequently their professional paths crossed and termed themselves "Rent-a-Yank".
 They appeared together as NASA operatives in the opening of You Only Live Twice and as United States Navy sailors in The Bedford Incident, as well as the 1983 film of the Harold Robbins novel The Lonely Lady.
 In 1989, Bishop was reunited with Rimmer and another Anderson actor, Matt Zimmerman, in the BBC Radio 4 adaptation of Sir Arthur Conan Doyle's A Study in Scarlet.
 He and Rimmer also toured together in theatre shows, including Death of a Salesman in the 1990s, and they both appeared in the BBC drama-documentary Hiroshima (2005), one of Bishop's last TV projects.

 In 2000, Bishop briefly reprised the role of Captain Blue in a trailer for the new Captain Scarlet series.
 He did not, however, reprise the role for the actual series, which would not debut until five years later.
 In 2002, he recorded a commentary for the DVD release of UFO.
 In 2003, he performed in the Doctor Who audio drama, Full Fathom Five, produced by Big Finish Productions.